61 Wet and Wild Outdoor Science Experiments and Activities

 Climate change can be a contentious topic, so start by teaching kids about the greenhouse effect, which is easy to see and understand using this simple experiment.
 Then, urge them to explore data collected by scientists so they can learn to make informed decisions about topics like global warming.
 (Easy)

-Learn more: Greenhouse Effect at Teaching Science With Lynda
+Learn more: Teaching About the Greenhouse Effect

 Homemade anemometer made from sticks and plastic cups